 Troubleshooting Progressive Lenses In Four Easy Steps

-Helping patients adapt to progressive lenses can be challenging, but a structured approach can make all the difference.
+A recent blog I read inspired me go back to basics when we are helping our customers help their patients adjust to progressive lenses.
+This can be challenging, but a structured approach can make all the difference.
 Whether you're identifying the cause of discomfort or addressing potential issues before they arise, these strategies will help you achieve the perfect fit for each patient.

 1. Be Consistent